Ever-Miller/MindGarden/README.md

 # SmartCards
-Spaced-repetition based flashcard app that leverages AI to learn the users memory patterns
+Spaced-repetition based flashcard app that leverages AI to learn the users memory patterns very much a work in progress!!